wcst/end-pool/README.md

   //
   endPool.listenForEndOf(shaker, 3, function () {
     // .shaker has finished its 3 transitions
+    //
-    // NOTE: The callback is executed in the context of the element itself
+    // NOTE: The callback is executed in the context of the element itself unless a specific context is defined as the 4th arugment to the listenForEndOf method.
+    //
     //      so you can do something like:
     //          this.innerHTML = 'done!';
     //      (although I don't know why you would)